GitauHarrison/notes/linode/deploy_on_linode.md

         # Port 22 is SSH; there is port 5000 as well
         ```

-## Add Application on the Web Server
+## Add Application on the Linux Server